ddhjy/quickgpt-raycast/README.md

     // unless overridden by the prompt itself or an inherited parent property.
     icon: "⭐"
     actions: ["Copy", "Paste"]
-    prefixCMD: "c" // Default to Chinese responses
+    prefix: "c" // Default to Chinese responses
   }

-  // This prompt will inherit the star icon, Copy/Paste actions, and Chinese prefixCMD
+  // This prompt will inherit the star icon, Copy/Paste actions, and Chinese prefix
   title: "My Defaulted Prompt"
   content: "This prompt uses defaults from rootProperty."

-  // This prompt overrides the icon but inherits actions and prefixCMD
+  // This prompt overrides the icon but inherits actions and prefix
   title: "Override Icon Prompt"
   icon: "🚀"
   content: "This prompt has a custom icon."